This is a small version of Triple Gear.

 This is joint work with Saul Schleimer.
 We were inspired by another of Oskar's designs, his Knotted Gear, which consists of two linked rings that gear with each other, and of course we wondered if it would be possible to do three linked rings!

-A note on materials: I have so far printed it in White Strong & Flexible only.
+A note on materials: I have so far printed it in White Strong & Flexible, and Strong & Flexible Polished.
 It may arrive with the rings slightly fused together, but gently moving them back and forth will loosen them up, and the mechanism gets smoother with use.
-I'm not sure what effect the polishing process would have on the gearing mechanism, since it would polish the exposed gear teeth but not those which are meshed as it comes out of the printer.
-So I have disabled the polished material options.
-If you really want to try it, let me know.
-I also haven't tested any of the "frosted detail" materials, but I imagine that they should work fine.
-The "detail" materials require a thicker wall thickness than this model has, so it is not printable in those materials.
+The polished and dyed versions seem to work fine as well, and may require less working in.
+I haven't tested any of the "frosted detail" materials, but I imagine that they should work fine.
+It isn't printable in the other "detail" materials because of cleaning problems.

 Here is a video showing how to loosen the gears if they arrive somewhat fused together.